Clemapfel/mousetrap/docs/06_menus.md

 auto menubar = MenuBar(model);
 ```

-Where, in a real application, each item will have a different action, of course.
+Where, in a real application, each item will have a different action.

-To make the structure clearer, we can write the structure like we would write a folder structure:
+To make the nesting easier to understand clearer, we can write the structure like we would write a folder structure:

 ```
 model \